Sharif-Smart-and-Secure-Edge-Cloud-Lab/edge-mlops/README.md

 For more information about Jetson Nano click [here](https://vilros.com/blogs/news/how-raspberry-pi-can-be-used-for-ml-applications)

 ### Challenges and Solutions
+When building ML models on resource-limited devices such as the Raspberry Pi or Jetson Nano, one of the main challenges that can arise is a lack of available RAM.
+ML models often require a significant amount of memory to operate, and if there isn't enough RAM available, the models may not be able to run properly or may even crash.

+There are several strategies that can be employed to mitigate RAM problems when building ML models on these devices.
+One approach is to use a smaller model architecture that requires less memory.
+This can be achieved by reducing the number of layers or neurons in the model.

+Another strategy is to reduce the batch size used during training.
+By using a smaller batch size, less memory is required to store the intermediate activations of the model during training.
+However, this can also result in longer training times and reduced training accuracy.

+One possible solution is to use a swapfile.
+A swapfile is a file on the system's hard drive that is used as virtual memory when the system runs out of physical RAM.
+When the system needs more memory than what is available in RAM, it swaps out the least-used memory pages to the swapfile, freeing up space in RAM for more important processes.
+However, it's important to note that using a swapfile can slow down the system's performance, as accessing the hard drive is slower than accessing RAM.
+Therefore, it's recommended to use a swapfile only as a temporary solution when running memory-intensive processes on these devices.
 ___
 ## How to guides
 We provide documentations on common "How to" questions.
 You refer to one of the following docs for more information: